2020–21 Canisius Golden Griffins men's basketball team

 The 2020–21 Canisius Golden Griffins men's basketball team represented Canisius College in the 2020–21 NCAA Division I men's basketball season.
-The Golden Griffins, led by fifth-year head coach Reggie Witherspoon, played their home games at the Koessler Athletic Center in Buffalo, New York as members of the Metro Atlantic Athletic Conference.
-They finished the season 7–6, 7–5 in MAAC play to finish in a tie for fifth place.
+The Golden Griffins, led by fifth-year head coach Reggie Witherspoon, played their home games at the Koessler Athletic Center in Buffalo, New York as members of the Metro Atlantic Athletic Conference (MAAC).
+They finished the season 7–6, 7–5 in MAAC play, to finish in a tie for fifth place.
 As the No. 6 seed in the MAAC tournament, they lost in the first round to No. 11 seed Rider 76–78.

 Previous season

-The Golden Griffins finished the 2019–20 season 12–20, 7–13 in MAAC play to finish in tenth place.
+The Golden Griffins finished the 2019–20 season 12–20, 7–13 in MAAC play, to finish in tenth place.
 They lost in the first round of the MAAC tournament to Iona.